Skip to main content

 Can FIP be treated?

-Until recently, FIP was considered to be a non-treatable disease.
-While there are still some uncertainties regarding the long-term effectiveness of recently-identified antiviral drugs to treat FIP (most importantly regarding its effectiveness in treating the non-effusive form of FIP), studies in both the laboratory and in client-owned cats with naturally occurring FIP suggest that a drug currently referred to as GS-441524 may ultimately prove to be an effective treatment option for (minimally) the effusive form of FIP.
-While some cases of the non-effusive form of FIP responded to GS-441524 therapy in these trials, the responses in cases with this form of FIP were not as favorable as those seen in cases of the effusive form.
-This drug is currently not FDA-approved, however, and while there are a number of sources offering it for sale, anecdotal reports suggest that the products being provided by some of these sources vary widely in both accuracy of reported drug concentration and purity.
-It is very important to discuss the risks, benefits, and evolving acquisition and regulatory issues with your veterinarian if you are considering therapy with GS-441524.
+Until recently, FIP was considered to be a non-treatable and almost routinely fatal disease.
+While there are still some uncertainties regarding recently-identified antiviral drugs to treat FIP (including their long term effectiveness, ideal minimum dose, potential for the development of drug resistance, and best drug mechanism of action to recommend/pursue), studies in both the laboratory and in client-owned cats with naturally occurring FIP suggest that the drug that has been most extensively studied, referred to as GS-441524, is a safe and effective treatment option for cats diagnosed with of FIP.
+This drug has been available in Australia and the UK for several years, and has only recently become available as an orally compounded formulation in the US.
+Prior to this recent US GS-441524 release (and continuing through today), a number of “black market” sources have been offering GS-441524 for sale.
+Importantly, some reports suggest that the products being provided by some of these sources vary widely in both accuracy of reported drug concentration and purity, making this recent release of a reliably produced oral formulation in the US that much more impactful.
+It is very important to discuss the risks and benefits of GS-441524 with your veterinarian if you are considering pursuing therapy with this game-changing drug in a cat suffering from FIP, and a veterinary prescription is required to obtain it.
 Supportive care, including fluid therapy, drainage of accumulated fluids, and blood transfusions, is also indicated in some cases.

 Can I protect my cat from getting FIP?

 The only way to definitively prevent FIP in cats is to prevent FeCV infection, which can be challenging given its ubiquitous nature.
 This is particularly true of cats that are housed in high density (shelters, catteries), and housing cats at a density at or below three per room is recommended to minimize stresses that can be associated with crowded living conditions.
-It is important to note that while FeCV is quite contagious (it is passed in the feces and saliva of infected cats and infects other cats primarily via the oral cavity), FIPV is not believed to be.
-Rather, FIP develops in individual cats after they are infected with FeCV and the virus undergoes mutations to become FIPV (FIPV itself is not passed in the feces).
+It is important to note that while FeCV is quite contagious (it is passed in the feces and saliva of infected cats and infects other cats primarily via the oral cavity), FIPV is not believed to be, pending further research.
+Rather, FIP is believed to develop in individual cats after they are infected with FeCV and the virus undergoes mutations to become FIPV (FIPV itself is not believed to pass in the feces or other secretions, although ongoing studies may alter this belief).
 Keeping cats as healthy as possible, including preventing infection by other viruses such as feline leukemia virus and calicivirus by appropriate vaccination, where indicated, is likely to decrease the likelihood of FIP.
 Litter boxes should be kept clean and located away from food and water dishes.
 Some sources have suggested that newly acquired cats and any cats that are suspected of being infected with FeCV should be separated from other cats, although the usefulness of this management strategy is debatable.

 This information was prepared by the American Association of Feline Practitioners and the Cornell Feline Health Center, Cornell University, College of Veterinary Medicine, Ithaca, New York 14853-6401.
 The center is committed to improving the health of cats by developing methods to prevent or cure feline diseases and by providing continuing education to veterinarians and cat owners.
 Much of that work is made possible by the financial support of friends. ©2020 by Cornell University.
 All rights reserved.
 Cornell University is an equal opportunity, affirmative action educator and employer.